-Established between 1974 and 1975 and formally opened in the College’s 1975 Centenary year by then headmaster, Br Barry Buckley, the Gregory Terrace Outdoor Education Centre is situated high on the shores of Lake Maroon, near Boonah, west of Brisbane.
+Established between 1974 and 1975 and formally opened in the College’s 1975 Centenary year by then headmaster, Br Barry Buckley, the Br Buckley Outdoor Education Centre is situated high on the shores of Lake Maroon, near Boonah, west of Brisbane.
 Our Centre has been host to wonderful and unique learning opportunities to generations of Terracians.

-Affectionately known as “Maroon”, the Centre conducts Outdoor Education programs for students from Years 5 to Year 10 as well as hosting a diverse range of College activities and programs, including our Retreat Programs.
+Affectionately known as “Maroon”, the Centre conducts Outdoor Education programs for students from Years 5 to Year 10 as well as hosting a diverse range of College activities and programs.

 Outdoor Education forms a very important part of life at Gregory Terrace and the development of our young men.
 There are lessons that are powerfully taught at Maroon that help our young men develop, which complement their endeavours in the classroom and support their participation in other College programs.